wraithgar/spawk/README.md

 function can also be async or return a Promise.
 The function will be called with `this` set to the interceptor.

-Calling this will clear out any code you set with `interceptor.exit`
+Calling this will clear out any code previously set with `interceptor.exit`

 ### interceptor.stdout(data)